ekowyawson/ten-thousand/README.md

 - [x] Application should allow “banking” current score or rolling again.
 - [x] Application should keep track of total score
 - [x] Application should keep track of current round

+#### Version 3 Requirements

+**Testing - Roll Dice**:

+- [ ] Application should implement features from versions 1 and 2
+- [ ] Should handle setting aside scoring dice and continuing turn with remaining dice.
+- [ ] Should handle when cheating occurs.
+  - Or just typos.
+  - E.g. roll = `[1,3,5,2]` and user selects `1, 1, 1, 1, 1, 1`
+- [ ] Should allow user to continue rolling with 6 new dice when all dice have scored in current turn.
+- [ ] Handle zilch
+  - No points for round, and round is over